-Recertification for Technician Levels
+Recertification for Technician Levels Only

-Certifications are valid for a three-year period.
-Each certified technician may renew certification by having the Chief/Administrator of the participating agency submit an "Application for Recertification" provided in Appendix C. Because of the high level of skill required of a Common Passenger Vehicle Rescue Technician, the Certification Council requires that candidates must complete an inhouse comprehensive examination on all technician level skills contained in this standard, as part of their recertification process.
-The original copy of the completed in-house comprehensive exam must accompany the recertification request.
+Because of the high level of skills required of a Common Passenger Vehicle Rescue Technician, the Certification Council requires that candidates complete an in-house comprehensive examination evolution-that allows them to demonstrate the technician-level skills contained in this standard-as part of their recertification process.
+An original copy of a candidate's Technician Training Record for the previous three-year period must accompany each technician recertification request, verifying the candidate is qualified in all technician level skills.